TakutoYoshikai/portfolio-github/README.md

 # portfolio-github

-This is Takuto Yoshikai's portfolio of github only
+This is Takuto Yoshikai's portfolio of github only.

 My portfolio website is here↓

 https://yoshikai.net